intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/copy-move-document-to-folder.md

 - Using row checkboxes or Select All checkbox in the grid header, select documents that should be copied or moved.
      ![Selected documents](copy-move-document-to-folder/images/copy-move-document-to-folder-select-documents.png)

-- Select `Copy to Folder` or `Move to Folder` action from `Actions` bulk mode menu in the grid header.
+- Select `Copy to Folder` or `Move to Folder` action from `Actions` bulk mode menu in the grid toolbar.
      ![Pick an action for selected documents](copy-move-document-to-folder/images/copy-move-document-to-folder-select-bulk-menu.png)

 - Folder tree will appear.
 Select a destination folder and click `Select` button: